SaltieRL/carball/README.md

 ## Developing
 Everyone is welcome to join the carball (and calculated.gg) project!
 Even if you are a beginner, this can be used as an opportunity to learn more - you just need to be willing to learn and contribute.

-### Use of GitHub
-All contributions end up on the carball repository, so you must have at least some understanding of GitHub to effectively contribute.
-The main concepts are: commits, pull requests and branches.
-If you are not sure whether your contribution will work, you can use a fork to create your personal copy of carball and use that for testing (this is also beneficial to reduce commit spamming).

 ### Learning about carball
 Currently, there is active creation of the carball wiki on GitHub - it aims to provide all relevant information about carball and development, so if you are a beginner, definitely have a look there.
 If you can't find information that you were looking for, your next option is the calculated.gg Discord server, where you may send a message to the #help channel.